Always is El Rushbo behind the Golden EIB microphone for yet another excursion into broadcast excellence.

 Well, what's happened here?

-What's happened, the only real point here, they've they've hit the snag because they didn't get an early enough start because I'm convinced he's been dead much longer than they said.
+What's happened, the only real point here, they've hit the snag because they didn't get an early enough start because I'm convinced he's been dead much longer than they said.

-He's probably been dead a lot longer than that, which is the snag.
+They announced his death when last week, he'd probably been dead a lot longer now, which is the snag.

 It's probably gone beyond the point where they can do anything.